Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/lighting/reflection-probes.md

 Reflection probe blending lets you avoid a situation where a reflection suddenly appears on an object when it enters the probe box volume.
 When reflection probe blending is enabled, Unity gradually fades probe cubemaps in and out as the reflective object passes from one volume to the other.

-URP supports reflection probe blending for the Forward and the Deferred Rendering Paths.
+URP supports reflection probe blending in all Rendering Paths.
 ### Reflection probe volume

 Each reflection probe has a box volume.
 A reflection probe only affects parts of a GameObject that are inside the box volume.
 When a pixel of an object is outside of any reflection probe volume, Unity uses the skybox reflection.